Data Efficient Human Intention Prediction: Leveraging Neural Network Verification and Expert Guidance: IADA: Iterative Adversarial Data Augmentation

-The two-layer optimization in \eqref{eq:prob} is similar to the formulation of adversarial training \eqref{eq: adversarial training}.
-The major distinction lies in the inner objective.
-The minimax formulation in \eqref{eq: adversarial training} might reduce the model accuracy and generalizability when maximizing the robustness \cite{tsipras2019robustness}, since the inner maximization could be too aggressive when generating adversaries.
-Similar to the approach in \cite{zhang2020attacks}, instead of finding the adversaries via the inner maximization, we take the adversarial label $f_{\theta}(x_0+\delta_0)$ into consideration when generating the adversarial sample $x'=x_0+\delta_0$.
-In particular, we design the inner loss to penalize the magnitude of $\delta_0$.
-Then the inner optimization in \eqref{eq:prob} can be written as
+The two-layer optimization in \eqref{eq:IADA_prob} is using adversarial data for data augmentation.
+Unlike the conventional minimax formulation of adversarial training \eqref{eq: adversarial training}, the major distinction lies in the inner objective.
+The minimax formulation in \eqref{eq: adversarial training} might reduce the model accuracy and generalizability when maximizing the robustness \cite{tsipras2019robustness}.
+Similar to the approach in \cite{zhang2020attacks}, instead of finding the adversaries that maximize the loss in \cref{eq: adversarial training}, we find the ``closest'' adversaries by designing the inner loss to penalize the magnitude of $\delta_0$.
+Then the inner optimization in \eqref{eq:IADA_prob} can be written as

-The reason why we use the distance metric in the input space as the loss $L'$ instead of using the original loss or any other loss that penalizes the output is that this metric reflects the ``confusing'' level of samples.
-We generally expect that the learned model is regular at the training data for generalizability.
+The reason why we use the $L_{\infty}$ distance metric in the input space as the loss $L'(\cdot)$ instead of using the original loss or any other loss that penalizes the output is that this metric reflects the ``confusing'' level of samples.
+We generally expect that the learned NN model is regular and robust in the training data for generalizability.
 The easier it is to change the label by perturbing the input data, the less regular the model is, and hence more ``confusing''.
-In addition, this formulation provides a quantitative metric $\delta_0$ for evaluating the robustness online.
+In addition, this formulation provides a quantitative metric $\delta_0$ for evaluating the robustness online during training.
 Therefore, we can prioritize enhancing the weaker boundaries and obtain full control of the training process.
-Nevertheless, the optimization in \eqref{eq:verification_obj} is nontrivial to solve due to the nonlinear and nonconvex constraints introduced by $f_\theta$.
-To obtain a feasible and optimal solution, we use formal verification \cite{liu2020algorithms} to find the appropriate $x'$.
-The optimization in \eqref{eq:verification_obj} essentially finds the minimum input adversarial bound, which can be solved by various neural verification algorithms.
-In particular, primal optimization-based methods such as MIPVerify \cite{tjeng2019evaluating} and NSVerify \cite{lomuscio2017approach} solve the problem exactly by encoding the neural network into a mixed integer linear program; dual optimization-based methods \cite{convdual} can compute an upper bound of the problem by relaxing the nonlinear ReLU activation functions; reachability-based methods \cite{weng2018fast} can also compute an upper bound by over-approximating the reachable set and binary search for the optimal loss.